Sydney New Year's Eve: Waterfall effect

 The waterfall effect seen during NYE 2008/09.

 A continual stream of fireworks falling from the base of the bridge down to actually touch the water.
 The waterfall comprises approximately 1,100 candle fireworks.
 Each year, it has been a traditional golden waterfall.

 Some years the waterfall effect has been changed such as on NYE 2000 when the waterfall changed colours from gold to silver.
 NYE 2000 was also unique in that fireworks were also fired for the first time from the gantry of the bridge.

 NYE 2002/03 had a "strobing angelic" waterfall effect where 144 Roman candles released mines and stars that "twinkled".
 This effect was repeated on NYE 2005 where it changed colour from red to white, on NYE 2006 where it was coloured only green, and in NYE 2020, alongside the usual waterfall.

 NYE 2004/05 had the traditional golden waterfall effect except that it slowed crossed the bridge from south to north.
 This was a difficult set up due to the arch's access but a first of its kind on the bridge with a spectacular "torrent style" waterfall effect.

 On NYE 2015, a waterfall with fireworks cascaded during the middle of the family fireworks display.

 During NYE 2017/18 a rainbow waterfall cascaded from the Harbour Bridge during the midnight show, celebrating the legalisation of same-sex marriage in Australia.
 This was repeated on NYE 2022, celebrating Sydney hosting WorldPride in 2023.

 The years where the traditional golden waterfall effect has not been featured completely are; NYE 2000 (golden to silver), NYE 2002 (green & white strobing angelic), NYE 2005 (red to white strobing angelic), and NYE 2006 (green strobing angelic).
 The golden waterfall was to be used again on NYE 2018, however, it failed to ignite as programmed.

-The waterfall has been successfully used each year since.
+On 4 December 2025, it was announced that there will be 2 waterfalls used during the NYE 2025 display; the traditional waterfall running from underneath the bridge, as well as a second waterfall, running down the face of the bridge.
+However, the traditional waterfall ultimately failed to fire, with only the waterfall running from the lower arch firing.